open-telemetry/opentelemetry-java-examples/sdk-usage/README.md

 This is a simple example that demonstrates how to use and configure the OpenTelemetry SDK.

 ## Prerequisites

+* Java 17 or higher is required to build this example (to run Gradle)
-* Java 1.8 or higher
+* Java 8 or higher is required to run the compiled example

 ## Compile

-Compile with
+Compile with:

 ```shell script
 ../gradlew shadowJar
 ```